data-integrations/amazon-s3-plugins/docs/S3-batchsink.md

 **Access Key:** Amazon access key required for authentication.

+**Session Token:** Amazon session token required for authentication.
+Only required for temporary credentials.

 **Enable Encryption:** Whether to enable server side encryption.
 The sole supported algorithm is AES256.

 **File System Properties:** Additional properties to use with the OutputFormat when reading the data.